JDIgithub/Cpp_Guide/Algorithms.md

   - Simple to understand and implement
   - Efficient for small data sets and it is more efficient than other simple quadratic algorithms such as selection sort or bubble sort
   - It is a stable sort
+  - It is a good choice when we know that the data set is almost sorted (We can get to O(n))

 **Steps**